granito-source/ngx-hal-client/README.md

 }
 ```

-### Add the Module
+### Import the module

-First, you need to add `HalClientModule` module to the project.
-It should
+First, you need to import `HalClientModule` module to the project.
-go directly or indirectly to all modules that will interact with the API.
+For most applications it should go to `app.module.ts`.
+You don't need
-For single module applications it would just go to `app.module.ts`.
+to import `HttpClientModule` if you import `HalClientModule`.

 ```ts
 import { NgModule } from '@angular/core';